Double up: Jesup's Lienau wins discus to match shot put crown

 Jesup’s Carson Lienau clapped in appreciation of a large fanbase after heaving his sixth and final throw Friday afternoon during the Class 2A discus competition at Drake Stadium.

-As with the shot put close, Lineau was immediately mobbed by friends and family, including multiple nieces and nephews that needed to hug “Uncle Carsy” after he finished.
+As with the shot put close, Lineau was immediately mobbed by friends and family, including multiple nieces and nephews who needed to hug “Uncle Carsy” after he finished.

 “I’ve lived in Jesup my whole life, grown up there,” Lienau said.
 “It feels really good to bring home a double for the city.”